nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Multilayer:** Pertaining to the characteristic of having multiple layers.

-### Expanded Definition and Usage\nComposite membranes are designed to leverage the strengths of multiple materials to achieve separation and filtration efficiencies not possible with homogenous membranes.
+### Expanded Definition and Usage:
+Composite membranes are designed to leverage the strengths of multiple materials to achieve separation and filtration efficiencies not possible with homogenous membranes.
 For instance, a composite membrane for water treatment may combine a thin, selective polymer layer with a thicker, durable support structure made from a different polymer or material, such as ceramic, to enhance chemical resistance and mechanical stability.
 This construction allows for high-performance membranes that can operate under varied and harsh chemical environments, reducing fouling, and improving longevity and efficiency in separative processes.